-N. Faculty SNA Advisor (two positions may be appointed)
+H. Faculty SNA Advisor (appointed by Administration)

-- 1. Shall be appointed by the Associate Dean of Nursing on an annual basis. - 2.
+- 1. Shall be appointed by BSN Program Director on an annual basis. - 2.
 Shall serve as a mentor and resource for the Council of Student Leaders. - 3.
 Shall be an active member of the Tennessee Nurses Association. - 4.
 Shall serve as an ex-officio member of all Council and committee meetings. - 5.
 Shall participate in local, state, and national student nurse events.